 Trained by Jade Fox in the Wudang martial arts techniques and has been secretly reading the Wudang manual behind her illiterate master’s back to the point that she surpassed her fighting skills.
 Jen Yu’s stubborn and fearless nature, as well as her obvious leaning toward the dark side, makes her a dreadful warrior but also leads to a tragic end.

-Geralt of Rivia, aka The Witcher, is a magically-enhanced mutant who was active throughout the 13th century.
-Wielding two swords one with a silver blade for monsters and one from steel for humans – and exercising a range of effective spells and signs he can use to subdue enemies.
+Geralt of Rivia, aka The Witcher, is a magically enhanced mutant who was active throughout the 13th century.
+He wields two swords one with a silver blade for monsters and one from steel for humans – and exercises a range of effective spells and signs he can use to subdue enemies.
 Geralt is one of the most dangerous swordsmen in fiction.

 Spartacus is a gladiator commander and leader of a failed revolution.
 In the TV show Spartacus: Blood and Sand, Spartacus is one hell of a badass swordsman.
 He’s the best one on one blade combatant the world has ever seen.
 He’s also an expert-trained warrior with shields.

-Let’s just say that Spartacus is very accustomed to one vs one sword fights.
+Let’s just say that Spartacus is very accustomed to one-on-one sword fights.
 He’s no stranger to a battlefield either.